DoryGuy/PythonUtilites/json/decorators/README.md

 This implementation is more complex, but it's more flexible and allows for a cleaner separation of concerns.
 And it makes the classes themselves easier to write and test.

-But we can do better, so checkout the extending json module section for a more advanced implementation that handles multiple types of objects within the class such as Decimal, complex, datetime, and more.
+But we can do better, so checkout the [extensions](../extensions)  json module section for a more advanced implementation that handles multiple types of objects within the class such as Decimal, complex, datetime, and more.